Discover Albania: 15 Must-See Destinations and Tips

 15. DURRES

 Here below is a map of Albania with all the top things to do mapped.
-Despite being a relatively small country and with average to good roads, Albania travel between the main cities will be taking longer due to traffic on the national roads.
+Although Albania is a relatively small country and has average to good roads, travel between the main cities will take longer.
+The delay is due to traffic on the national roads.

 TRAVEL ITINERARY ALBANIA AND HOW LONG TO PLAN FOR ALBANIA TRIP

 My recommended time to make a trip to Albania is 10-12 days.
-In week 1 you should cover as much as possible on cultural sites, nature hiking and enjoy the hidden gems Albania has to offer, whilst on the remaining days you can explore leisurely the Albanian Riviera with its apotheosis at the paradise of Ksamil in the South.
-If you only have one week, then you could cover the Southern Riviera plus the essential highlights from Central Albania such as Berat and Gjirokaster, capital Tirana and Bovilla Lake.
+In week 1, focus on covering cultural sites and nature hiking.
+Enjoy the hidden gems Albania offers.
+During the remaining days, explore the Albanian Riviera leisurely.
+Your journey can culminate at the paradise of Ksamil in the South.
+If you only have one week, then you could cover the Southern Riviera.
+You can also see the essential highlights from Central Albania.
+This includes Berat and Gjirokaster, capital Tirana, and Bovilla Lake.

 Below is an itinerary you can do in 1 to 2 weeks: